Eklakhi Mausoleum (Malda)

 Architectural Inspiration & It’s Creator

 The structure possibly gains influence from the tomb of Iltutmish in Delhi.
-Comprising three tombs inside it, Eklakhi Mausoleum is the first single-domed square shaped building to be established in Bengal.
-The monument is traditionally is known as the tomb of Sultan Jalaluddin Muhammad Shah, his wife, and his son Shamsuddin Ahmad Shah.
+Comprising three tombs inside it, they established Eklakhi Mausoleum as the first single-domed square-shaped building in Bengal.
+Traditionally, people know the monument as the tomb of Sultan Jalaluddin Muhammad Shah, his wife, and his son Shamsuddin Ahmad Shah.
 Jalaluddin was a son and the successor of Raja Ganesha.
 He was the Hindu king who later converted to Islam.
 Jalaluddin was the first native Muslim ruler of Bengal and the last Sultan of Bengal to reign from Pandua.

 It’s Peculiarity and Untraced Bearings

-Established around 1425, Eklakhi Mausoleum is the earliest of its kind of architectural structures to be erected in Bengal.
+Around 1425, they established Eklakhi Mausoleum as the earliest of its kind of architectural structures to be erected in Bengal.
 The bearings are still untraced.
 However, based on evaluation amidst scholars, a contrast of opinions have emerged regarding the identification of these tombs.

 The Structure & It’s Dimensional Details